 2. Patents and Utility Innovations

-The purpose of a patent is to permit the creation of a solution to a specific problem by way of a new invented technology.
-However, the following items cannot be patented in Malaysia:
+The purpose of a patent is to permit the creation of a solution to a specific problem by way of a newly invented technology.
+However, the following items cannot be under patent in Malaysia:

 ---|---|---|